My name is Sandy and life for me has felt like a series of earthquakes. Every time I feel like...READ MORE

 Each year, the Hotline for the Homeless records thousands of calls from single, homeless women; yet only around 75 beds were available in Kansas City.
 In response, we opened the Women’s Center on July 15, 2013.
 It is a 20-bed facility specifically designed and staffed to minister to single, homeless women so they can be in a safe, homelike environment and find hope, peace and security as they work to overcome life-challenging barriers to stability and success.

-Today, the Women’s Center is leading women through the premium trauma program in Kansas City and watching transformation occur each day.
+Today, the Women’s Center is leading women through the Sisters of Recovery program and watching transformation occur each day.